FiftyfiveTech/flutter_template/README.md

 samples, guidance on mobile development, and a full API reference.

 ## Architecture and Project structure
-This projects follows clean architecture, for the best result and following separation of concern we followed a combination of module and feature based layered architecture.
-The project is generally devided to different modules for each layer: Data module, Domain module, Presentation module, and also a core module for specific faetures like general error handling, themes and utilities, then for reusable features like social sign in it is managed as a separate module.
-The archirecture allows to define more plug & play modules whenever it is necessary without causing any side effects for future reusaibility and extensibility.
+This projects follows clean architecture, we adopted layered architecture, to obtain clear separation of concerns between different part of the systems.
+The architecture is based on the combined layer first and feature first architecture approach.
+Following the layered first principles the project is generally devided to different modules: Data module, Domain module, Presentation module, and following feature first appraoch more modules can be added as plug & play whenever it is necessary.
+The project now also have a Core module for specific faetures like general error handling, themes and utilities, and a social sign in module.
+This archirecture design give freedom to define more modules without causing any side effects for future reusaibility and extensibility.

+# Data Layer
+This layer contains all the repositories to communnicate with local db or REST API's according to the interest of communication.
+The networks calls are handled here and converted to models.
+Data layer is responsible for data caching if needed.

+# Domain Layer
+Domain layer is present to abstract the complex business logics such as combination of various repository calls as well as different usecases that may be reused from various UI's.
+The services and usecases are defined in the domain layer.

+# Presentation Layer
+Presentation layer contains the UI's and it's states.
+Providers are defined in the presentation layer and it is separated from the UI managing the states.
+This is how the UI is separated free from the business implementation as well as stae management.

+# Adding/developing a new Feature to the boilerplate
+All the UI Widgets, Controller should be added to the presentation layer, that lies inside the lib folder under the main project structure.
+Business logic is handled in the domain layer, and all the data communication happens in the data layer.

 # The project is structured in the following way: